Vending and Grab-and-Go for Food Service Operators

 A profitable vending or grab-and-go program in Canada in 2026 is built on three principles: stocking familiar brands that consumers trust and will pay a premium for, sourcing those brands at wholesale case pricing rather than retail, and maintaining a product mix that balances indulgent snacks with healthier options to capture the full range of consumer preferences.

 According to Statistics Canada, snack food sales in Canada have grown consistently for five consecutive years, with salty snacks and chocolate confectionery leading the category.
-In 2026, the Canadian snack market is estimated at over $4 billion annually — a market that vending operators and grab-and-go programs are well-positioned to capture.
+In 2026, the Canadian snack market is estimated at over CA 4 billion annually — a market that vending operators and grab-and-go programs are well-positioned to capture.

 What are the most profitable snacks to stock in a Canadian vending machine?